 When the output is shorted to ground, the inductor current decays very slowly during a single switching cycle.
 To prevent current runaway from occurring, a secondary current limit is imposed on the inductor current.
-If the inductor valley current increases larger than 4.4A, the top power MOSFET will be held off and switching cycles will be skipped until the inductor current is reduced.
+If the inductor valley current increases larger than 4.8A, the top power MOSFET will be held off and switching cycles will be skipped until the inductor current falls to a safe level.